Jinglinchen97/Tools-Project/README.md

 # Tools-Project
 ### Description of the project:
-The goal of the project is to find the relationship between stock returns and stock-related news, and to provide a method for investor to predict the return of given stock.
+The goal of the project is to find if there exist a relationship between stock returns and stock-related news, and to provide a method for investor to predict the return of given stock.
 Investor can choose a stock index as stock universe to estimate the relationship, and a stock code to predict the return according to the regression result.

 **The main steps**
 1. Get the stock codes of index constituents, and their most recently stock returns